Skip to content

 High-Frequency Data Sources

-Some data sources have a property of supplying high amounts of events that are really similar to each other (for example differing only in timestamps).
-For these events we do not want to store each one in the database separately as it would take up a lot of space.
-What we really care of is the original data of the first event (because the rest is just the same), the time of the first event, the time of the last event and the count of events of this kind we got.
+Some data sources have the property of supplying high amounts of events that are very similar to each other (for example differing only in timestamps).
+For these events, we do not want to store each one in the database separately as it would take up a lot of space.
+What we care about is the original data of the first event (because the rest is just the same), the time of the first event, the time of the last event, and the count of events of this kind we got.

 Aggregator module